Oleg52/ModToolDocs/docs/prop-swap/models/overview.md

 ![Img1](../../assets/images/prop-swap/img01.png)

-You can replace props in different cathegories, also you can save or load prop packs.
+You can replace props in different categories, also you can save or load prop packs.

-Replaced props will appear in the props cathegory that you selected.
+Replaced props will appear in the props category that you selected.

 ![Img2](../../assets/images/prop-swap/img02.png)